 Designed for students studying AQA GCSE History, this course can be run as an introductory session or a revision session.

-The day includes an interactive lecture on Elizabethan theatre context and a focus on the building of the Globe Theatre.
+This will include an interactive lecture on Elizabethan theatre context and a focus on the building of the Globe Theatre.

 A guided tour of the building forms another key component of the day, which includes a sources book on the building of the theatre which students can take away with them.

-English literature: A level study day
+English Literature: A level study day

 Our A Level study day is perfect for students commencing an A Level course, or for students approaching their final exams.